Regional Council

 Georgi has been practising architecture in Victoria since 2011 and joined LEA in 2016.
 Keenly interested in engaging with the LEA community, Georgi became events sub-committee chair in 2020.
 Her enthusiasm for connecting people and ideas has led to an active role in seeking opportunities to engage with the broader design, planning and education communities, as well as running alternative and collaborative events.
 Georgi also sits on the board of the Fairley Foundation, a place-based philanthropic organisation with a mission to drive momentous social and cultural change in Shepparton.
 The combination of these two positions has fostered Georgi’s interest in both extending the work and content of LEA to regional and rural areas and in developing a better understanding of the nature and impact of culturally safe spaces within learning settings.

-Rachael Drayton
+Rachel Drayton

 NSW Representative